 I appreciate all the kinds thoughts, words and prayers from friends, family and colleagues along the path of this incredible journey.
 As I ran the last two miles of the Antarctica Marathon, I thought back through the years of how this all started.

-In the years since that first marathon experience, I studied coaching techniques and philosophies, learned how to improve my performance and how to impart that knowledge to others.
+In the years since that first marathon experience, I studied coaching techniques and philosophies, learned how to improve my performance.
+I honed my skills and developed ways to impart that knowledge to others.

-My passion for running brought a desire to help others develop good running form not only to make the most of their runs, but to enjoy running.
-Since 1996, I have helped thousands of runners, run/walkers and walkers of all abilities and skill levels achieve their goals of successfully completing running events — from 5Ks through ultra marathons.
+Since 1996, I have used these principles to helped thousands of runners, run-walkers and walkers of all abilities and skill levels achieve their goals of successfully completing running events — from 5Ks through ultra marathons.
 I have also helped many runners qualify for the Boston Marathon.

-I am also the training coach for many charity teams participating in the Bank of America Chicago Marathon.
+I am also the training coach for many charity teams participating in marathons around the country such as the Bank of America Chicago Marathon, Marine Corps Marathon and Disney Marathon Weekend Events.
 Check out my Charity Partners page for links to a charity with which I partner for marathon training.

 Through personalized training programs and group training I’ll help you improve your running efficiency, technique and form, speed and endurance.
 If you’re unable to participate in person, I offer a virtual training program that gives you access to my training regardless of your location.